project-image

 Dawnthorn gameplay clips from level design work

-over 3 years ago – Sat, Nov 14, 2020 at 10:18:44 PM
+about 4 years ago – Sat, Nov 14, 2020 at 10:18:44 PM

 Ok, so right now we are in the process of finishing up Dawnthorn.
 The task that I am engaged with now is level design.
 I am working on implementing the pool of concepts and enemy encounters planned for the entirety of all dungeon sequences, in one giant level file, as I tune and test different experiences, and potentially shift content from one dungeon to another if it is found to be out of sequence difficulty-wise as designed.